 SEAT Ateca review - Engines, performance and drive

-Great to drive for an SUV, with good body control and punchy engines
+Great to drive for an SUV, the Ateca features good body control and punchy petrol and diesel engines

 The focus for an SUV is usually on practicality and usability, but the Ateca is also very convincing from behind the wheel.
 This dynamic set-up for the car is probably down to the fact that SEAT is known as the sporty brand with the VW Group.
 The Ateca is based on the VW Group’s MQB platform, which underpins everything from SEAT’s new Ibiza supermini to the Audi TT sports car and Skoda’s seven-seat Kodiaq SUV – highlighting the versatility of the modular chassis.